mohammadsen/SYSC3010_L1G1/README.md

 - To Set Up the local databases you must follow the following steps:
     - First, you will need to install [sqlite3](https://iotbytes.wordpress.com/sqlite-db-on-raspberry-pi/)        **NOTE: Ignore everything after installing sqlite3**
     - To create the local databases and write into them by pulling from firebase, you run localDB.py
-- To get the temperature of a room, you run sensordata.py
+- To get the temperature of a room, you run sensordata.py **NOTE: Make sure to also run sendsms.py so the push notifications work**
 - To Set up the motion detection, you aim the Motion detector, and then you run detectMotion.py